metacpan/metacpan-cpan-extracted/distros/W/WWW-Mechanize-Chrome-DOMops/README.md

 parameters-specified [WWW::Mechanize::Chrome](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome) object.
 The parameters are:

-- `mech-obj` : user must supply a [WWW::Mechanize::Chrome](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome), this is required.
+- `mech-obj` : user must supply a [WWW::Mechanize::Chrome](https://metacpan.org/pod/WWW%3A%3AMechanize%3A%3AChrome) object,
+this is required.
 See section
-["CREATING THE MECH OBJECT"](#creating-the-mech-object) for an example of creating the mech object with some parameters (which work for me) and javascript console output propagated on to perl's output.
+["CREATING THE MECH OBJECT"](#creating-the-mech-object) for an example of creating the mech object with some parameters which work for me and javascript console output propagated on to perl's output.
 - `element-information-from-matched` : optional javascript code to be run on each HTML element matched in order to construct the information data whih is returned back.
 If none